equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 ## \*\*\*\*

-# 6. Controlling revision history with git
+# 6. Controlling revision history with git (30 minutes)

 When you develop a piece of code, be it in Python, Matlab, Latex, or whatever else, over time you will find yourself making changes to that code, to improve, expand or simply just change the behavior of it.